is-project-4th-year/FitMatchAI_IS_Project/AndroidStudioProjects/Fitmatch/technical.md

 - Reason:
   - Enough data in the training set for model fitting and cross-validation.
   - Sufficient held-out test set for **honest performance estimation**.

-> If your actual split is different (e.g. 75/25), update this section and keep the justification.

 ---

 ### 3.2 Cross-Validation